Academic Excellence with a Christian Focus

 Spanish 1 provides students with continued instruction in the Spanish language.
 The priority is on pronunciation, functional vocabulary related to everyday life, cultural information and grammatical structures.
 Emphasis is placed on the acquisition of four skills: listening, speaking, reading and writing.
 The Spanish curriculum also addresses communication, culture, connection, comparisons and communities.
 By the end of eighth grade, students are able to offer opinions and make requests in the language since the entire class is taught in Spanish.

-All middle school students take art, music, physical education and religion.
-Computers and technology are taught through the core content classes.
+All middle school students also take art, music, physical education and religion.

 In addition, enrichment classes are taught each Wednesday:

 8th Grade: Personal Finance